Access a Mendix Model Using Web API

 Reading the Unit Content

-Elements within units can be accessed using the get<ElementName> helper methods.
+You can access elements within units using the get<ElementName> helper methods.

-For example, the following snippet will get the entity named MyEntity from the previously loaded DomainModels unit:
+For example, this snippet gets the entity named MyEntity from the previously loaded DomainModels unit:

 const entity: DomainModels.Entity = domainModel.getEntity("MyEntity");